UNDER CONSTRUCTION

 Jane stirred, pushing back her hair with a sleepy smile.
 "What is it, Lizzy?
 Pray, do not make me guess before I am properly awake."

 Elizabeth perched on the edge of the bed, eyes alight.
 "A dinner, tomorrow evening, here at Longbourn.
-Mama has determined to do so, in gratitude for Mr. Bingley's invitation, and she is already planning how best to shine.
+Mama has resolved to do so, in gratitude for Mr. Bingley's invitation, and she is already planning how best to shine.
 And do you know what she decrees?
 That you must sing – and I must play for you."

 Jane sat up at once, colouring.
 "Oh no, Lizzy.
 I had much rather not.
 You know I never like to put myself forward.
 Besides, my voice…"

-"…is lovely," Elizabeth finished firmly, taking her hand.
+"… is lovely," Elizabeth finished firmly, taking her hand.
 "Do not deny it.
 You may be shy, but Mama will never be dissuaded once she has made up her mind.
 Better that we choose the song ourselves, than wait for her to thrust one upon you.
 I will play the accompaniment, and you shall sing something simple and sweet.
 We shall practise.
 It will charm them all, and no one more than Mr. Bingley."

 Jane blushed deeper and shook her head, though the smile betrayed her.
 "Lizzy, you tease me cruelly.
 Mr. Bingley is civil to everyone."